tech-drew/mini-rack-home-lab/README.md

    - Power and cable management is sufficient for this setup, but upgrading to managed PDUs is a potential future improvement.

 4. **Storage**
-   - M.2 SATA SSDs (512 GB) provide adequate storage for OS and lightweight workloads.
+   - M.2 SATA SSDs (256 GB) provide basic storage for OS and lightweight workloads.
-   - Used SSDs are cheaper ($30–35), but reliability is higher when purchasing new ($40).
+   - 512 GB SATA SSDs would be optimal.
+However, the 256 GB SSDs were $17 each where as the 512 GB ssds were $60 each.
+I am trying to keep cost low so I bought SSDs bases on the best value.
+   - I don't know what I don't know.
+I did not want to spend a ton of money on hardware until I have experiemented with this home lab and learn what I really need.
+Hence the SSD space compromise.
    - Storage can be expanded later if larger workloads are needed.

 5. **Overall Design**